 a(disposition)[Axiom: If b is a realizable entity then for all t at which b exists, b s-depends_on some material entity at t.
 [063-002]]

 note(disposition)[Dispositions exist along a strength continuum.
-Weaker forms of disposition are realized in only a fraction of triggering cases.
-These forms occur in a significant number of cases of a similar type [89].
+Weaker forms of disposition are realized in only a smaller, stronger forms in a larger number of triggering cases [89, 92].